adnvnnn/adnvnnn/README.md

 - Utilizing DevOps tools like **Docker** and **Git** for streamlined development and deployment.

 ## Experience
-Full-stack Developer at TSMA Company
+- Full-stack Developer at TSMA Company
 - Duration: December 2022 - Present
-- Developed scalable APIs and multilingual websites.
-- Implemented DevOps tools like Docker and Git for streamlined development.

 ## Education
 - Computer Engineering